justinl-y/inhabitent/themes/inhabitent/README.md

 # Inhabitent Webside - WordPress, PHP, SASS / CSS, JQuery

-This project was indended to demonstrate the use of WordPress and PHP to create a content management system driven website.
+This project was intended to demonstrate the use of WordPress and PHP to create a content management system driven website.

 The focus of the project was the creation and implementation of a custom theme for WordPress